Development management customer charter

 Access a copy of the decision notice.

 Only the applicant can appeal a decision or ask for a local review.
 As the applicant, you can appeal the decision made, or the conditions of your planning permission.
-You can also appeal where no decision is made with two months (for local applications) or four months (for major applications), or within another specified extra time period agreed with the council.
+You can also appeal where no decision is made within two months (for local applications) or four months (for major applications), or within another specified extra time period agreed with the council.

 Find out how to appeal.